Fade BG Image

 The material is transparent crystal.
 Since I filled them with oil that has the same refractive index, you can't see the internal structure at all.
 This was quite a struggle to get right.

-"I'm not cheating, right?
-Just look at them and you can tell."
+"I wouldn't cheat, you know?
+You can tell just by looking."
 That's the idea.
 I actually am cheating though.
 There's a famous saying that if you don't get caught, it's not cheating.
 So it's not cheating.

 Moreover, I managed to make them authenticate individuals through mana so that other people can't use them.
 It seems golems can distinguish between different people's mana.
 This mechanism could be useful for dungeon keys and such.